Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Conclusion

 \section{Conclusion}

-We have modeled 7 years of optical photometry of the binary star CX137.
+We obtained multiple spectra of the binary star CX137 and constructed a radial velocity curve from which we measure a $K_2 = 161.1 \pm 0.7$ km s$^{-1}$ and a systemic velocity \mbox{$\gamma = 54 \pm 4$ km s$^{-1}$}.
+Additionally, we modeled 7 years of optical photometry.
 The optical light curve has an asymmetrical sine curve shape, which we interpret as being due to ellipsoidal modulations of a tidally distorted secondary star.
-We see long term variations in the shape of the light curve, which we model with: (i) an accretion disk that changes in shape and luminosity, (ii) a circular accretion disk with an edge with of asymmetrical temperature, and (iii) a circular accretion disk with a uniform edge temperature but with two spots on the surface of the secondary.
-We find model (i) and (iii) to be consistent with a K7 star in terms of the best-fit secondary mass and temperature, which is not the case for model (ii), which is therefore disfavored.

-The light curve variations are well fit by either an accretion disk that changes in shape and luminosity, or a spotted secondary star.
-From the light curve modeling we derive a best fit inclination of \mbox{$i = 63.0\pm0.7$ deg}, a primary mass of \mbox{$M_1 = 0.83 \pm 0.06$ M$_\odot$}, consistent with a white dwarf accretor, and a secondary mass of \mbox{$M_2 = 0.65 \pm 0.07$ M$_\odot$}, consistent with a K7 secondary.
-We obtained multiple spectra of the source to construct a radial velocity curve, from which we measure a $K_2 = 161.1 \pm 0.7$ km s$^{-1}$ and a systemic velocity \mbox{$\gamma = 54 \pm 4$ km s$^{-1}$}.
+We see long-term variations in the shape of the light curve, which are well fit by a spotted secondary star (Model 3; \S\ref{sec:spots}).
+From the light curve modeling we derive a best fit inclination of \mbox{$i = 63.0\pm0.7$ deg}, a primary mass of \mbox{$M_1 = 0.83 \pm 0.06$ M$_\odot$}, consistent with a white dwarf accretor, and a secondary mass of \mbox{$M_2 = 0.65 \pm 0.07$ M$_\odot$}, consistent with an evolved K7 secondary.

 \acknowledgments This project was supported in part by an NSF GROW fellowship.
 PGJ and ZKR acknowledge funding from the European Research Council under ERC Consolidator Grant agreement no 647208.
 JS was supported by a Packard Fellowship.
 MAPT acknowledge support by the Spanish MINECO under grant AYA2017-83216-P and support via Ram\'on y Cajal Fellowship RYC-2015-17854.
 We thank Tom Marsh for the use of {\tt molly}.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 The ISIS spectroscopy was obtained with the WHT, operated on the island of La Palma by the Isaac Newton Group of Telescopes in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias.
 This paper includes data gathered with the 6.5 meter Magellan Telescopes located at Las Campanas Observatory, Chile.
 This research has made use of NASA’s Astrophysics Data System.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.
 The OGLE project has received funding from the National Science Centre, Poland, grant MAESTRO 2014/14/A/ST9/00121 to AU.